veit/jupyter-tutorial/docs/hub/config.rst

     $ openssl rand -hex 32

 #.
-It can then be entered in the configuration file, e.g. with
+It can then be entered in the configuration file, for example with

    .. code-block:: python